Violations of Workers' Rights

-To work legally in Lithuania you must have a valid residence permit, a work permit (if required), and a signed employment contract.
-You can check if you’re working legally by logging into your SoDra account.
-If you suspect illegal work, you can report it here.
+To ensure work is legal, a foreigner must reside legally in Lithuania, have a work permit (or be exempt from needing one), and sign an employment contract.
+You can check if you are working legally by logging into your personal Sodra account.
+You can report illegal work here

 Risks of Working Illegally